direct-code-execution/ns-3-dce/doc/source/dce-doc.rst

 DCE Configuration Environment
 =============================

-In order to use DCE you should configure some environments variables, some of them are the standards paths where to find executables and dynamic libraries, other are DCE specifics.
-The following script do the job for you: *ns-3-dce/utils/setenv.sh*, so you should call this script prior to use DCE.

 The DCE specifics variables are essentially two PATH like variables: so within them you may put paths separated by ':' character.

 **DCE_PATH** is used by DCE to find the executable you want to launch within NS-3 simulated network.
 This variable is used when you reference the executable using a relative form like 'ping'.